gokatas/gokatas/README.md

-Go katas are small [programs](https://github.com/orgs/gokatas/repositories) written by experienced programmers.
-They contain techniques that you can reuse for Go coding.
-But first you must learn them.
-And then remember them.
-The practice cycle to internalize the techniques is straightforward:
+Go katas are small [programs](https://github.com/orgs/gokatas/repositories) written by experienced programmers (see the comments inside the programs).
+They contain techniques that you can use when programming in Go.
+To understand and remember these techniques do this simple practice cycle:

 0. Install the gokatas tool